 Customers are demanding nowadays, and simply offering them some background music won't cut it.
 Karaoke is a trendy, easy and cost-effective entertainment option (when done right).
 It draws people in earlier, encourages them to stay longer and spend more on food and beverage.
 Offering karaoke occasionally could help boost a bar's or venue's sales up to 40% (head to Singa's website to download the whitepaper).

 More importantly, paying your PRO's licensing fees will save you from costly lawsuits for copyright infringement later on.
-Lawsuits by PROs have been known to rack up millions of dollars and drove many bars out of business.
+Lawsuits by PROs have been known to rack up millions of dollars and drive many bars out of business.
 With each musical composition used illegally, the bar or venue will be fined between $750 to $30,000 (or more if the infringement is found to be willful).
 Do you want to risk it?

 Respect the artists, stay on the right side of the laws, and enjoy your karaoke!